markfink/markfink-site/_posts/2019-01-12-n76e003-firmware-nu-link.md

 Enough said, lets look into microcontroller hardware!
 I use the Nuvoton NuLink programmer (red component in the photo above) and a N76E003 development board (blue component).

 One of the challenges I faced today with this new board was that unlike other development boards the one for N76 has the onboard LED connected via jumper J2.
-J2 is missing in this version and I had to solder in a bridge for J2 before the LED could be used.
+J2 is missing in this version and I had to solder in a bridge for J2 before the onboard LED could be used.

 The nu-link programmer is connected to the laptop via USB.
 For it to work on Arch Linux I had to add the "/etc/udev/rules.d/88-nulink.rules" file with config: